 Grammatically, these āyāt are actually one continuous sentence.
-Allah ﷻ begins and ends the ring with mention of His amazing attributes and sandwiches two references to His mercy in-between them.
+Allah ﷻ begins and ends the ring with mention of His amazing attributes and sandwiches two references to His mercy in-between.
 This ring describes the One worthy of being worshiped.

-The last three āyāt also form a small ring:
+The final three āyāt also appear to form a small ring:

 Just as interesting, we see that the sūrah is split perfectly between Allah ﷻ and us, His servants.

-As mentioned earlier, Part 1 is one continuous sentence.
-Of particular note is that it is a sentence that begins with a noun, which is called a nominal sentence (جملة اسمية).
-In contrast, the last sentence (Part 3) begins with a verb and is therefore a verbal sentence (جملة فعلية).
+As mentioned earlier, Section [A] is one continuous sentence.
+Of particular note is that it is a sentence that begins with a noun, which makes it a nominal sentence7.
+In contrast, the final sentence, Section [A’], begins with a verb and is therefore a verbal sentence8.

-And finally, there is even a rhetorical benefit to the grammatical structure of the sūrah.
-Rhetorically in Arabic, sentences that begin with nouns are considered independent and permanent.
+And finally, there is a rhetorical benefit to the grammatical structure of the sūrah.
+In Arabic, sentences that begin with nouns are considered independent and permanent10.
 In contrast, sentences that begin with a verb are considered dependent and time-bound11.
 It is astounding that the section that speaks of Allah ﷻ is nominal (as He is Permanent and Independent of all creation) and the section that describes us and our prayer is verbal (since we are mortal beings that are dependent on Allah ﷻ).

 Farrin, Raymond.
 Structure and Quranic Interpretation: a Study of Symmetry and Coherence in Islams Holy Text.
 White Cloud Press, 2014.